xyphro/UsbGpib/README.md

 Apart from that, there is an excellent USB stack available [http://www.fourwalledcubicle.com/LUFA.php](http://www.fourwalledcubicle.com/LUFA.php).

 The GPIB side of the schematic can be directly connected to the ATMega32U4 IO pins.
-The IO pins from the microcontroller side are only set to 2 different states: Tristate (input) or output LOW, to talk over GPIB.
+The IO pins from the microcontroller side are only set to 2 different states: Tri-state (input) or output LOW, to talk over GPIB.

 ## Component sourcing